Matthieu-LAURENT39/captioner/README.md

 You will need to have the following installed:
 - Qt 6
 - Python 3.11 or above
+- Poetry
-- The requirements from the `requirements.txt` file (you can install them with `pip install -r requirements.txt`)
+- The requirements from the `pyproject.toml` file (install them with `poetry install`)
 - The source code of this repository to be downloaded on your PC

-Once this is all setup, simply run the program by starting `run.py`
+Once this is all setup, simply run the program by starting `poetry run python ./run.py`

 ### Building it yourself
 You will need to have setup everything from the [Running without compiling](#running-without-compiling) section.
 In addition, you must also setup the following:
-- PyInstaller (You can install it with `pip install pyinstaller`)
+- PyInstaller (You can install it with `poetry install --with=build`)

 Once this is setup, you can use the following command to build the program:
-`python -m PyInstaller --onefile --noconsole -n "Captioner" "./run.py"`
+`poetry run python -m PyInstaller --onefile --noconsole -n "Captioner" "./run.py"`

 ## License